Ryan-Vreeke/Show-List/README.md

 # Show-List
-This is a episode completion list. created using the kitsuAPI: https://kitsu.docs.apiary.io/#
+this is a Show/Episode manager using the kitsuAPI: https://kitsu.docs.apiary.io/#